tsangsiu/RB109/Part_1/Mock_Written_Assessment/mock_written_assessment_edited.md

 Upon the method invocation of `some_method`, the local variable `a` is initialized to the Integer `1`.

 On line 3, the `times` method is called on the Integer `5` with the `do...end` on lines 3 to 6 passed in as an argument.
-The method invocation of `times` alongside the `do...end` defines a block and hence create an inner scope.
+The method invocation of `times` alongside the `do...end` defines a block and hence creates an inner scope.

 Inside the block, on line 4, the `puts` method is called with an argument `a`.
-As `a` was initialized outside of the block on line 2, it is accessible inside the block, hence outputting `1` to the console.
-On line 5 within the block, the local variable `b` is initialized to `2`.
+As `a` was initialized outside of the block on line 2, it is accessible inside the block, hence outputting `1` to the console **(for 5 times)**.
+On line 5, within the block, the local variable `b` is initialized to `2` **(and re-assigned to the same Integer for the subsequent iterations)**.

 Outside the block on lines 8 and 9, while the local variable `a` is in scope, `b` is not.
 It is because `b` was initialized inside the block, it is not accessible outside the block.

 Hence, on line 8, it outputs `1` to the console, and on line 9, it throws a `NameError`.

-This code demonstrate the local variable scoping rules in Ruby: local variables initialized outside of a block is accessible inside the block, but not vice versa.
+This code demonstrates the local variable scoping rules in Ruby: local variables initialized outside of a block is accessible inside the block, but not vice versa.

 21:09

+### Note for #2

+- I was going too fast that I missed the fact that `puts a` on line 4 outputs `1` to the console for 5 times.

 ## 3